MI7J/mangos/sql/additions/readme.txt

     cp 97 - Fixed spell 31850 and ranks.
 Patch provided by n0n4m3
     cp 98 - Fixed exploit with spell 53563.
 Patch provided by johonson cp 99 - Fixed spells 49208, 49467, 54639 and ranks.
 Patch provided by Laise
+    cp 100 - Fix Spells with same Icons (from Hunderkuchen)